skwid138/Prime-prework-week-5/bringItTogether.md

-# Week 4 Classroom Builder Application
+# Bring It Together: Classroom Builder Application

 You've practiced your new skills with Arrays, Objects, Constructors, and Loops.
 Now it's time to put them all together!